mars0i/depniche/doc/whyNicheDepTypes.md

   "proven" something that is represented by the type system, and how it's applied in the functions representing biological relationships.
 What is that?
 What has been "proven"?
-Maybe it won't be interesting to describe, but if it is, maybe that is writing about.
-Or maybe it will be no more interesting than a proof that 3 is a natural number:
+Maybe it won't be interesting to describe, but if it is, it might be worth writing about.
+Maybe it will be no more interesting than a proof that there's a natural number, namely 42:

     ```haskell
     n : Nat
-    n = 3
+    n = 42
     ```
 * *Very* unlikely, but: if it turned out that the patterns we're modeling had parallels in some pre-existing other domain, maybe something more central to the dependent types world--that would